BetaZero: Belief-State Planning for Long-Horizon POMDPs using Learned Approximations: Proposed Algorithm: BetaZero

-BetaZero plans over the full belief $b$ in the tree and only converts to the belief representation $\tilde{b} = \phi(b)$ for network evaluations.
-Other algorithms (e.g., FORBES from \citeauthor{chen2022flow}) could instead be used to learn this belief representation.

-\paragraph{Bootstrapping initial $Q$-values.} When a new state-action node is added to the tree, initial $Q$-values can be bootstrapped using the estimate from the value network $V_\theta$:
+\paragraph{Bootstrapping initial \texorpdfstring{$Q$}{Q}-values.} The value network $V_\theta$ is used during the \textit{simulation} step to replace rollouts with a network lookup (line \ref{line:mcts_lookup}, alg. \ref{alg:betazero-mcts}).
+When a new state-action node is added to the tree, initial $Q$-values can also use the value network to bootstrap the estimate:

 Bootstrapping occurs in \cref{alg:betazero-action-pw} (line \ref{line:init_q}) and incurs an additional belief update through the belief-state transition $T_b$ and may be opted only during online execution.
-The bootstrapped estimate is more robust \cite{kumar2019stabilizing} and can be useful to initialize online search.
-Note that MuZero also uses bootstrapping \cite{schrittwieser2020mastering}.
+The bootstrapped estimate is more robust \citep{kumar2019stabilizing} and can be useful to initialize online search.
+Note that bootstrapping is also used in the model-free \textit{MuZero} algorithm \citep{schrittwieser2020mastering}.

+\paragraph{Complexity analysis.} The runtime complexity of MCTS is $M = \mathcal{O}(ndm)$ for the $n$ number of MCTS iterations (denoted $n_\text{online}$ in \cref{alg:betazero-mcts}), for the search depth $d$, and with a belief update over $m$ particles at each belief-state node.
+The full complexity of BetaZero is $\mathcal{O}(pmTM/c)$ for $p$ parallel runs (denoted $n_\text{data}$ in \cref{alg:collect_data}), an episode horizon of $T$ (each step updating the belief over $m$ particles), the MCTS complexity of $M$, and the number of CPU cores $c$.

+The memory complexity for MCTS is $E = \mathcal{O}(k^d)$ for $k = |A(b)||B(b,a)|$ where $|B(b,a)|$ is the number of belief-action nodes and $|A(b)|$ is the number of children, which depend on progressive widening parameters.
+The memory complexity for BetaZero is $\mathcal{O}(TPE|\theta|)$ for the collected data sizes of the belief and returns $T$ (same as the horizon), the policy vector size of $P = |\mathcal{A}|$ (i.e., action space size), the MCTS memory complexity of $E$, and the network size of $|\theta|$.
+Compared to standard MCTS applications to belief-state MDPs, BetaZero requires additional memory for data collection and neural network storage.